-Data capture for deposition monitoring is generally lower than for other measurements made by the Network because of a number of external factors, for example: lack of rain during sampling periods and contamination by bird fouling.
+Data capture for deposition monitoring during 2016 was 87.3 %.
+Data capture is generally lower for these measurements than for others made by the Network because of a number of external factors, for example: lack of rain during sampling periods and contamination by bird fouling.
 Deposition data capture at the stations where these measurements are made is detailed in the Table below.

 Site Location Metals in Deposition / % Hg in Deposition / %

-Auchencorth Moss 67.0 100
+Auchencorth Moss 83.4% 100.0%

-Harwell 53.7 100
+Chilbolton 65.7% 100.0%

-Heigham Holmes 82.5 100
+Heigham Holmes 70.2% 100.0%

-Lough Navar 74.9 N/A
+Lough Navar 90.7% N/A

-Yarner Wood 56.8 100
+Yarner Wood 63.3% 100.0%

 Table 3.
-Data capture across the deposition sites of the UK Heavy Metals Monitoring Network during 2015.
+Data capture across the deposition sites of the UK Heavy Metals Monitoring Network during 2016.